02 October 2017

 £685PP

-Halal School Trip to Paris
+Halal Trip to Paris

-A Halal school trip to Paris offers an exciting opportunity for your students to explore the rich history and culture of France!
+A Halal trip to Paris offers an exciting opportunity for your students to explore the rich history and culture of France!

 £275PP